From President Michael Fiorentino, Jr.

 From Faculty President Mark Cloud

-As we embark on our eighth year of Celebration of Scholarship, the continued growth in participation, level of scholarship, and breadth of content has clearly established this event as an enduring hallmark of Lock Haven University.
+As we embark on our ninth year of Celebration of Scholarship, the continued growth in participation, level of scholarship, and breadth of content has clearly established this event as an enduring hallmark of Lock Haven University.
 This event is a unique opportunity for faculty to showcase the products of their individual scholarly development as well as through the collaboration and mentoring of our students.
 This event also highlights the important role scholarship outside of the classroom plays to fully develop the creativity, critical thinking, and presentation skills of our students for their future careers.
 We are fortunate to have our administration's strong support of scholarship as well as our faculty union, APSCUF, through which we continue to fight for proper financial support of this critical component of higher education.
 Let today's events strengthen our resolve to make sure such support grows and remains undiminished in our future.

 Dr. Mark Cloud